nicolasdao/fileman/README.md

 # Fileman

 Fileman was originally designed to solve the Windows delete issue when a folder contains files whose path is greater than 260 characters.
 Over time, it got extended to support other features like renaming files following patterns.
-Though it was originally develop to solve a specific Windows limitation, Fileman can obviously also be used on any other platform supporting ruby.
+Though it was originally developed to solve a specific Windows limitation, Fileman can obviously be used on any other platform supporting ruby.

 ## Installation